 Gear up: trail running gear & shoes

-I like to stash all of my necessities in my favorite hydration pack, the Nathan Intensity.
-(This is the women’s pack design; the men’s is the Nathan HPL #020).
+I like to stash all of my necessities in a hydration pack, the Nathan Intensity.
 This running pack provides 2L of water storage, and generous pocket space for everything you need to run safely in the woods.
 It also doesn’t bounce at all, so your shoulders and back will thank you for after a few miles!

-You can find trail running shoes in Atlanta’s local running specialty stores, and outdoor retailers like REI.
+You can find trail running shoes in Atlanta’s local running specialty stores.

 My favorite way to stay motivated and keep my running strong is to sign up for a trail race.
 Participating in races provides a fun way to meet other trail runners, and experience new trails.
 Follow my beginner 5k training plan for training tips and an 8-week plan to help get to the starting line in great shape.

 My name is Ashley Walsh, and I’m a certified trail junkie!
 I grew up on a huge horse farm in the country.
 Our farm was inundated with beautiful rolling trails that my father carved with his own machete.
 I spent my childhood submersed in the natural world surrounding me—exploring, discovering, imagining.
 The woods became my first love!
 As an adult, I found that love restored in hiking and ultramarathon trail running.

 An ultramarathon is any running race longer than the traditional 26.2-mile marathon in distance.
 These races take place in many mountain ranges and trail systems across the country.
 I’ve finished six different 100 [continuous] mile races.
 Trail running is my favorite mode of fitness and health.
 Taking my run into the woods gives me the solitude, peace, and balance I crave on a daily basis.
 As much as I love running trails now, I didn’t become an ultrarunner overnight!
 I started small, and over time, my knowledge and love for running trails grew extensively.